 Academic Sanctions

 Academic Sanctions are outcomes which impact a student’s academic progress in a specific course or program: Additional Academic Requirements – The student is required to complete one or more additional academic activities which include, but is not limited to, retaking an examination, submitting a new paper, etc. Assignment Grade Reduction – The student will receive a reduced grade, up to and including zero credit, for the academic activity involved in the violation.
 Course Grade Reduction – The student will receive a reduced grade, up to and including a failing grade (i.e. F), for the course in which the violation occurred.

+Course Grade Reductions will appear on a student's transcript.
+The student's outcome letter will be sent to the Office of the Registrar who will apply the grade change for the course in question.

 Disciplinary Sanctions Disciplinary Sanctions are those consequences which impact a student’s overall standing with the institution and/or interactions with members of the University community, including: